fcannizzaro/com.dim.streamdeck/CONTRIBUTING.md

 Enter the stream-deck-plugin directory and

-These operations needs to be done only one time until reverted
+These operations should be done only one time until reverted

 * Run `stream-deck link`
   > this will link your local project to the Elgato's plugins directory to live develop the plugin (symlink)